santwanav/TCP-BBR-doc/Documentation.md

 The command `du` will tell you about the size of the folder in a format depending on the flags specified.
-The `h` flag will produce the result in *human-readable* format (eg. 200K, 960M).
+The `h` flag will produce the result in *human-readable* format (e.g. 200K, 960M).
 The `c` flag gives the grand-total of all the contents of the folder.
 For more info on the options available to the command, do `man du`.

 In my case, it was 919M.
-Also note that the kernel size will vary based on the drivers and cofiguration you choose for your kernel, the command for which is explained later.
-It is recommended to make proper space (atleast 4GB) in your disk before building the kernel.
+Also note that the kernel size will vary based on the drivers and configuration you choose for your kernel, the command for which is explained later.
+It is recommended to make proper space (at least 4GB) in your disk before building the kernel.

 The steps from now focus on building the kernel.